 Kernicterus in Newborn Babies

-Kernicterus is a very serious medical condition affecting the brain that can potentially result if infant jaundice is not properly managed and treated after birth.
+Kernicterus is a serious medical condition affecting the brain that can potentially result if infant jaundice is not managed properly and treated after childbirth.

 Kernicterus is a rare type of infant brain damage that can result from excessive levels of bilirubin in the brain caused by untreated cases of jaundice.
 Bilirubin is a bi-product substance naturally produced in the body during the disposal of old red blood cells.
 When levels of bilirubin in the blood become too high, however, it can be toxic - a condition referred to as hyperbilirubinemia.
 Jaundice occurs when hyperbilirubinemia progresses beyond a moderate level.
 The excessive accumulation of bilirubin caused by jaundice can eventually damage the brain and nervous system.

-Newborn babies are particularly susceptible to jaundice because their liver is not fully developed at birth.
-The underdeveloped liver of a newborn can quickly become overworked causing bilirubin levels to increase and result in jaundice.
+Newborn babies are particularly susceptible to jaundice because their livers are not fully developed.
+The underdeveloped liver of a newborn can quickly become overworked.
+This causes bilirubin levels to increase and result in jaundice.
 Jaundice in newborns is a very common condition.
-About 6 out of every 10 newborn babies will experience some degree of jaundice during the first few weeks of life.
+About 60% of newborns will experience some degree of jaundice during the first few weeks of life.

 Kernicterus is a progressive condition that gets worse as the brain damage advances.
-The specific symptoms of kernicterus differ depending on what stage of progression the condition is in.Stage I Symptoms
+The specific symptoms of kernicterus differ depending on what the stage of progression of the the condition.

 - Jaundice: severe and/or prolonged infant jaundice is the root cause of kernicterus, so anytime a newborn has a particularly serious case of infant jaundice that does not clear up on its own it can be a symptom of kernicterus.

 - Poor Feeding: newborns with early-stage kernicterus will often demonstrate significant difficulties with feeding, latching on, and sucking (with both breast and bottle feeding).